The direct answer

 Greece is one of the few corridors where investment can matter, but the file is technical.

-Greece offers an investor residence corridor commonly known as the Golden Visa, and a separate financially independent route for people supporting themselves without local work.
+Greece offers an investor residence corridor commonly known as the Golden Visa, plus a financially independent person route for selected non-working profiles supporting themselves without local work.
 The investor route is not just "buy property, get residence."
 The Greek Ministry of Migration's investor page points to passport, health insurance, notarial certificates, land registry or cadastre proof and formal payment documentation.
+For what survives across Europe after Spain closed its program, and why buying a permit is usually the wrong first question, see golden visa alternatives for Americans.

 Investor route